samirkandel/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 .. note::
    To configure multiple profile for the integration, declare each profile in the ``~/.aws/config`` file using the same pattern as before.
-   If no profile is declared in the module configuration, the *default* profile will be used.
+   If no profile is declared in the module configuration, the *default* profile is used:

 Configuring multiple services